-Amendments to IAS 28 Investments in Associates and Joint Ventures: Long-term Interests in Associates and Joint Ventures;

-- Annual Improvements to IFRS Standards 2015 2017 Cycle; - Amendments to IAS 19 Employee Benefits: Plan Amendment, Curtailment or Settlement. •
+• Definition of a Business: Amendments to IFRS 3 Business Combinations;

+- Interest Rate Benchmark Reform: Amendments to IFRS 9, IAS 39 and IFRS 7; - Interest Rate Benchmark Reform Phase 2: Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16.

 None of the above are expected to have a material impact on the Accounts of the Chief Constable.

-The implementation of IFRS 16 - Leases for Public Sector Accounts has again been deferred, this time due to Covid-19, until 1 April 2021 so there is no requirement to consider this in the 2019/20 Accounts.
+The implementation of IFRS 16 - Leases for Public Sector Accounts has again been deferred, until 1 April 2022, it is currently not possible to provide an estimate of the impact this may have.